-The objective of the game is fairly simple - you have to get all of the cards at hand in foundations.
+The objective of the game is fairly simple - you have to get all of the cards in your hand in foundations.
 A foundation is an order in which the cards need to be arranged.

 Every foundation has one suit, and the cards have to be in the following order in each one of them:

-Games like Solitaire fall under the genre of puzzle-based card games, and therefore, there are no specific moves to win each game as each time the layout of the cards is different from the previous game.
+Games like Solitaire are included in the genre of puzzle-based card games, so there are no specific moves in Solitaire that will win you every game as each time the layout of the cards is different from the previous game.

-Solitaire is similar to Freecell, as the objective of the Solitaire, too, is to get all the cards in foundations.
+Solitaire is similar to Freecell as the objective of Solitaire, too, is to arrange all the cards in foundations.

 Hearts is an evasion game played by 4 players.
-The game is often referred to as Black Lady, Black Maria, Black Widow and Slippery Bitch.
+The game is often referred to as Black Lady, Black Maria, Black Widow or Slippery Bitch.

-Hearts is one of the most popular card games across gaming sites on the Internet.
+Hearts is one of the most popular card games across online gaming sites.
 The game owes its popularity to Microsoft to a great extent, which started selling Windows PCs with the pre-installed game of Hearts in the 1990s.

 Call Bridge or Call Break is a game of tricks that enjoys huge popularity in India, Bangladesh and Nepal.
 The Call Brize card game is related to the American game of Spades.
 However, the rules for the game greatly vary from place to place.
 You can play online Call Bridge card game free or with money.